Warne, North Carolina: History

 Warne is thought to be named for William Warne who, along with William Calhoun, operated a gold mine in the area around 1858.
 Warne's U.S. Post Office opened in 1887.
 Construction on US 64 between Hayesville, Warne, and Brasstown started in 1921.
 The gold mine remained in operation through the 1930s.
+The Ingram Mule Barn erected near Warne in the late 1800s to early 1900s is now on display at the Foxfire Museum and Heritage Center in Mountain City, Georgia.

 In 1926, the five-classroom Ogden School opened to consolidate small schools in Warne and neighboring Brasstown.
 It offered up to high school classes and closed in 1975.
 One of Clay County's only manufacturing companies, Lidseen of North Carolina, Inc., has operated a metal fabrication plant in Warne since 1957.
 Warne's volunteer fire department started in 1984.
 Warne's community center was constructed in 1998 and serves as the area's polling place.
 Commercial tubing began in Warne in spring 2021 on Brasstown Creek when West Tubing Company opened at the site of the former Tellico Lace plant.